isaacnmm/pestpolicy-hugo2XX/content/posts/combat-max-12-month-roach-killing-bait-review/index.md

 This is a combat max 12-month roach killing bait review.
 Maybe youve already heard the old myth that roaches and bed bugs can survive a nuclear bomb exposition.
 Roaches are by far the most adaptable pests on earth, which is why getting rid of an infestation is never an easy task.

-The Combat Max 12-Month [Roach Killing Bait](https://entomology.ca. uky. edu/ef614) is designed to kill some of the biggest of all roaches German roaches in as little as 12 hours and prevent re-infestations for as long as 12 months.
+The Combat Max 12-Month [Roach Killing Bait](https://entomology.ca.uky.edu/ef614)is designed to kill some of the biggest of all roaches German roaches in as little as 12 hours and prevent re-infestations for as long as 12 months.
 But, roaches can withstand a high radiation exposure level but won't survive Combat Max 12 roach killer.

 This review will discuss why Combat Max 12 roach killer is an effective roach killer against German roaches and is safe for cats and dogs.